COME CELEBRATE RALLY DAY WITH US!

 Choose one question to answer in your Speech:

-3. What does it mean that the Bible is inerrant?
+2. What does it mean that Jesus Christ is the Messiah?
 Why is this important?

 Awards: